-The MCF is a non-profit organisation (Registered Charity Number 1154709 MIGRANT CHILDREN'S FOUNDATION.
-UK) that aims to enrich the lives of disadvantaged children in China through volunteering.
-Our volunteers undertake one month support placements at under-resourced schools in Beijing, but the focus isn't only on teaching – it's about sharing experiences, giving time, learning new skills and experiencing life in one of the oldest, most fascinating and fastest-changing countries on earth.
+MCF is a non-profit organisation registered in the UK.
+Our aims are to enrich the lives of disadvantaged children in China through various forms of voluntary work, sponsorship, vocational activities and events.
+Our volunteers undertake support placements at under-resourced schools in Beijing, but the focus isn't only on teaching – it's about sharing experiences, giving time, learning new skills and experiencing life in one of the oldest, most fascinating and fast-changing countries on earth.
 This is what makes MCF unique.